What To Know About Condo Associations: Your Guide To Rules, Fees And Insurance

 Condo Association Fees And Other Costs

-- An operating fund: The money from common charges is funneled into an operating fund for the general upkeep of the building or complex, including its shared areas and common elements, such as sidewalks, elevators and perhaps fitness equipment.
-Common charges also cover general repairs to the exterior of your unit’s building or – if your condo is detached – your single-family home or townhome.
+The money from common charges is funneled into an operating fund for the general upkeep of the building or complex.
+Typically, this includes its shared areas and common elements such as sidewalks, elevators and perhaps fitness equipment.

-- A reserve fund: In addition to landscaping and clubhouse maintenance, the fees the association collects from you and other condo owners will contribute to a reserve fund.
+In addition to landscaping and clubhouse maintenance, the fees the association collects from you and other condo owners will contribute to a reserve fund.
 This fund acts as a sort of savings account for unplanned expenses and necessary upgrades.
-The condo association uses a percentage of your common charges to maintain the reserve fund and replenish it when necessary.

-- A special assessment: This one-time fee is usually required when a natural disaster or other emergency creates a need for an urgent repair that exceeds the association’s annual budget.
-A special assessment can also be collected if a community project – such as repaving a neighborhood road or resurfacing the tennis courts – runs over budget.
-Usually, the association must vote to approve a special assessment.
-Either way, you’ll be required by the CC&R to pay the special assessment, which can cost hundreds – and sometimes thousands – of dollars, creating the need for everyone to chip in.
+This one-time fee is usually required when a natural disaster or other emergency creates a need for an urgent repair that exceeds the association’s annual budget.
+A special assessment can also be collected if a community project runs over budget.

 Similar to enforcing its CC&Rs, a condo association has the legal authority to place a lien or encumbrance on condo units and even initiate foreclosure proceedings if a condo owner defaults on paying their fees.